User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Privacy attitudes toward untraceability

 \subsection{``I'm all for privacy, but...''---the optimists}

 This theme illustrates a contradictory stance trying to ``get the best of both worlds'', positioned between the ``privacy as a human right'' and ``safety comes first'' perspectives.
-Here, we see participants advocating for privacy as a right for everyone, while worrying about its potential misuse.
+Here, we see participants advocating for privacy as a right for everyone, while hoping that PETs do not interfere with justice and accountability.
 This perspective can lead to participants struggling to take a stance, as they reflect on the tension between keeping information confidential, and sharing information under special circumstances, such as in crime investigations. \begin{quote} This is a very complicated question, because the need for information and transparency that the police might need comes up against questions of individual privacy. \textbf{I am not able to answer} (P16) \end{quote}